victorokech/cloudinary-video-slideshow/README.md

 ## Setting up Cloudinary’s Laravel SDK

-Cloudinary has a tonne of features from media upload, storage, administration, manipulation to optimization and delivery.
+Cloudinary has a tonne of features from media upload, storage, administration, and manipulation to optimization and delivery.
 In this article, we will use Cloudinary Video Transformations to combine existing or newly uploaded media files to create a slideshow.

 1. Sign up for a free Cloudinary account then navigate to the Console page and take note of your Cloud name, API Key and API Secret.